bargavjayaraman/hugo_site/content/post/ai_defense_results/index.md

 > *<u>Adversarial Knowledge</u>:*

 > - *High:* Adversary knows all but one record from training set.

-> - *Medium:* Adversary knows the training distribution (i.e. can sample records with no intersection with training set)
+> - *Medium:* Adversary knows the training distribution (i.e. can sample records with no intersection with training set).

-> - *Low:* Adversary knows a skewed distribution (that has records from hospitals with highest number of patients)
+> - *Low:* Adversary knows a skewed distribution (that has records from hospitals with highest number of patients).

 <center><img src="img/texas-100x.jpg" width="100%"></center>
 <center>**Figure 1:** Patient records distribution in Texas-100X, sorted with respect to hospital population.</center>